Kiel University of Applied Sciences: Sports

 In cooperation with the University Kiel (Christian-Albrechts-Universität zu Kiel), they offer a wide range of varies sport courses for a small budget.
-Students can choose every semester between attending these weekly courses or going in the gym right next to the University of Kiel.
+Students can choose every semester between attending these weekly courses or going in the gym right next to Kiel University.

 Campus RadioAktiv

 This is the campus radio, organized and made by students.
 It was founded in 2012 and is on air every Thursday morning.

 The project was launched by the Media department but can be visited by all students.

 Campus-TV

 Since 2008, students studying in the Media department produce journalistic video material which can be found on the website of the HAW Kiel.
 They as well are published on YouTube since 2010.

 Baltic Thunder

 In 2008 the Baltic Thunder team started to take part in the Racing Aeolus in Den Helder, Netherlands.
 Since 2016 the team enters the competition with two self-built vehicles.